Second Foundings: Universities, Slavery, and Struggles for Justice in Texas and Beyond

 As we gather in Texas during the 160th anniversary year of Juneteenth, the conference will consider questions including: How have the legacies of slavery and segregation shaped schools founded after abolition, including during the “Second Founding” of Reconstruction?
 When, why, and with what results were formerly segregated institutions re-founded as desegregating universities in the twentieth century?
 How can histories of slavery, segregation, and desegregation be seen on campus landscapes?
 As we approach the 20th anniversary of Brown University’s 2006 Slavery and Justice Report, where should the field of study that it helped to found go next?
 What roles have universities played in struggles for justice in the wake of slavery and segregation?
 What actions can and should they take now and in the future?

+A schedule of events is forthcoming soon.
 For more information, contact Dr. Caleb McDaniel at caleb.mcdaniel@rice.edu or 713-348-2556.

 Program Committee